esteveziegler/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 75.168.207.179
+Access to this machine is only allowed from the following IP address: 75.168.207.179 (our local IP address)
-- _TODO: Add whitelisted IP addresses_

 Machines within the network can only be accessed by each other.